 Relationships build the foundation for all healthy and sustainable fundraising.
 By focusing on relationships rather than money, you show your alumni that you care about them, not just their wallets.

 Your alumni are thankful for the time they spent learning at your school and developing skills that helped them make it in the world beyond.
 This connection to your school is special and strong.
-Therefore, take the steps necessary to build relationships with these important supporters and reach out to them using the strategies in this guide for more successful fundraising.
+Therefore, take the steps necessary to build relationships with these important donors and reach out to them using the strategies in this guide for more successful alumni fundraising.

 About the Author